 Before hiring a taxi or going on a boat ride, it is very important to check if the person offering the service is duly registered with the appropriate authorities.

-Driving in Jamaica can be very difficult due to lack of signs, road conditions and aggressive driving.
-Its recommended using private driver or local transportation.
+Driving in Jamaica can be very difficult due to the lack of signs, road conditions, and aggressive driving.
+It’s recommended to use a private driver or local transportation.

 Don’t go off with “friendly” strangers